 - Have you communicated the plan to all personnel assigned to the incident, including new arrivals?

 - Can you see the entire fire area?
 Do you have lookouts posted?

 - Can you communicate with everyone on the fire and with dispatch?

 - Are escape routes established?

-- If you are using the black, is it completely burned and without a reburn potential?
+- If you are using the black, is it completely burned and without reburn potential?

-- Are safety and the standard fire orders being followed and/or mitigated?
+- Are safety guidelines and the Standard Firefighting Orders being followed and/or mitigated?

 - Will you contain the fire before the next operational period?

 - Have you reported the status of the fire to dispatch?

 - Do you have a complete list of resources that have been ordered?